olivegamestudio/GrainFramework/README.md

 Lightweight abstractions for building tick-driven grains/actors with typed messages, outputs, and persistable state, plus a minimal runtime for registering grains and ticking them deterministically.
 Designed for deterministic loops (games, simulations, headless services) where you want explicit stepping instead of background tasks.

+## Why GrainFramework
+GrainFramework keeps your loop in the driver’s seat: you control every tick, outputs stay deterministic, and replayability is trivial.
+Messages, outputs, events, and state are all typed so you don’t lose intent to stringly APIs.
+There are no surprise background threads or schedulers, making it a natural fit for games, simulations, and headless services that already have a tight loop.
+It’s tiny—just a handful of interfaces and a runtime you can swap out—and it works across modern .NET 8 and legacy .NET Framework 4.6.2 hosts.
+Persistence hooks are built in so you can capture and restore grain state without bolting on another abstraction.

 ## Grain basics
 - A grain is a unit of state + behavior you tick from your host loop.
 - Work arrives through `Enqueue(IGrainMessage)`, gets processed in `Tick(deltaTime)`, and is emitted via `DrainOutputs()`.